tong-ece-cmu/Unnamed-Simulator/README.md

 The INSTAL file in the top directory also had a section on Creating SystemC Applications, follow that.
 Also, when I created my own SystemC application, I needed to create new property page and set those marcos again.

+## Windows 10 .vcd file waveform viewer

+I used GTKWave.
+There is a windows version here: http://dspia.com/gtkwave.html

+Just like the it said in the website, I downloaded gtkwave.exe.gz and all_libs.tar.gz

+Then I removed the .gz extension on gtkwave.exe.gz and used 7-zip to decompress all_libs.tar.gz

+Then I put gtkwave.exe into the decompressed bin folder.
+And double click on the .exe file to open the gtkwave waveform viewer window.

+This Github post told me to put .exe into bin folder: https://stackoverflow.com/questions/17254321/how-do-i-install-gtkwave-on-windows

+Then use open new tab to open the vcd file, then drag the signal into main panel to view them.
+I mostly just select the clock signal and use find next edge button to increment through the clock to check the value of different signals.
+Watching the graphical waveform is kind distracting in my opinion.

+GTKWave mannual if needed: http://gtkwave.sourceforge.net/gtkwave.pdf

 # Tasks

 ## Create a SystemC model for our little architecture